-W If a student withdraws after the add/drop deadline, but the professor/instructor is unable to evaluate the student's performance, a grade of W shall be given.

-WP/WF If a student withdraws after the add/drop deadline, but is doing passing work, the grade WP shall be given; otherwise such late withdrawal shall result in a grade of WF being given.
+- W (Withdraw) If a student withdraws after the add/drop deadline, but the professor/instructor is unable to evaluate the student's performance, a grade of W shall be given. - WP/WF (Withdraw Pass/Withdraw Fail) If a student withdraws after the add/drop deadline, but is doing passing work, the grade WP shall be given; otherwise such late withdrawal shall result in a grade of WF being given.

-I (Incomplete) is a temporary grade, prearranged between the instructor, the student, and the student's advisor, in cases of excusable failure to complete the work of a course.
-In order to change the grade, the course requirements must be acceptably completed within the Due Date Guidelines stated below.
-In the event the conditions for changing the grade are not met, the course grade will automatically become a $\underline{F}$ .

-(In Progress) will be given when a grade and credit for this course has not yet been assigned or the course is continuing into the next semester, with neither grade nor credit being given until the latter semester is completed.
+- Ī (Incomplete) is a temporary grade, pre-arranged between the instructor, the student, and faculty, in cases of excusable failure to complete the work of a course.
+To receive an incomplete in a course, a student must make the request in writing on or before the date of the final Academic Affairs committee.
+A student with an emergency may make a request up to the final day of the term and a decision will be made by the professor in consultation with the academic dean.
+Any incomplete assignment not turned in within two weeks of the end of the final exam period will be given a zero and the final course grade calculated accordingly.
+Summer incompletes will be considered at the discretion of the professor in consultation with the academic dean.
+In order to change the grade, the course requirements must be acceptably completed with the Due Date Guidelines stated below.
+In the event the conditions for changing the grade are not met, the course grade will automatically become a F. - ΙP (In Progress) will be given when a grade and credit for this course has not yet been assigned or the course is continuing into the next semester, with neither grade nor credit being given until the latter semester is completed.